February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 Capability to apply the tools and technology to your own localization process

-This step only happens after the RFP responses from the LSPs are carefully reviewed, and a handful that fit the criteria are selected to participate in an e-Auction.
+This step occurs only after the RFP responses from the LSPs are carefully reviewed and a handful of LSPs that meet the criteria, are selected to participate in an e-Auction.
 An e-Auction is also known as a reverse auction.
 Its aim is to get the best market price for the company among the invited LSP.
-Only very large companies with millions in translation spend per year embark on an e-Auction.
+Only very large companies with millions in annual translation spend embark on an e-Auction.

 - By invitation only